linznicholson/teaching/README.md

-# teaching
+# Teaching
-materials I develop for teaching (mainly) about glaciers
+Some materials I use for teaching fieldbased teaching about glaciers